mathieu-benoit/RedHatOpenShiftAndMicrosoftAzureWorkshop/README.md

   /usr/share/wwi-db-setup/init-and-restore-db.sh
 ```

-You could now expose the web dashboard app by creating a `Route` and then hitting it's associated/generated `HOST/PORT`:
+**TIPS in OCP**: to be able to publicly browse your web app just deployed you will have to create a `Route` and then hitting it's associated/generated `HOST/PORT`.
+For that you will have to run these commands:
 ```
 oc expose svc/web --name=web --namespace <your-namespace>
 oc get route --namespace <your-namespace>